Murray Pipon

-James Murray Pakenham Pipon KBE CMG MVO (25 October 1882 – 14 January 1971) was a Royal Navy officer who served in World War I and, after being recalled to active duty in 1940, World War II.
+Vice-Admiral Sir James Murray Pakenham Pipon KBE CMG MVO (25 October 1882 – 14 January 1971) was a Royal Navy officer who served in World War I and, after being recalled to active duty in 1940, World War II.

 Early life

-He was the eldest son of Capt.
+Pipon was the eldest son of Capt.
 John Pakenham Pipon of the Royal Navy.
+He attended the Arnold House preparatory school in the village of Llanddulas, north Wales.

 Career

-After World War I, he served as naval attaché in Paris, France, chief of staff to the Commander-in-Chief, Plymouth and commanded the battleship Royal Sovereign in 1930–1932.
+After World War I, Pipon served as naval attaché in Paris, France, chief of staff to the Commander-in-Chief, Plymouth and commanded the battleship Royal Sovereign in 1930–1932.
 His last appointment before retiring in 1936 was as Rear-Admiral-in-Command and Admiral-superintendent, HM Dockyard, Gibraltar.

-The post of Senior British Naval Officer, Suez Canal Area was established on 14 December 1939, Vice Admiral James M. Pipon taking command on 7 January 1940.
+The post of Senior British Naval Officer, Suez Canal Area was established on 14 December 1939, with Vice Admiral James M. Pipon taking command on 7 January 1940.
 Pipon was shore based, at Ismailia in Egypt.
 He reported directly to the Commander-in-Chief Mediterranean Fleet.
 In the Navy List for December 1940 Pipon is shown as borne on the books of Stag, 'additional, for various services.'